About a half hour late here in getting to my John Thewan example on party discipline.

 I don't know if he's still a Democrat.

-The Democrats, the point is, they they operate that way.
+The Democrats, the point is they operate that way.

 I don't think that happens.

-I mean, he played his own version of hardball, and he got his he got uh he got good party discipline in the House.
+I mean, he played his own version of hardball, and he got good party discipline in the House.

 Now, party discipline can also come back and bite you.

-John Thune, newly elected Republican senator who uh defeated Puff Dashel, who has again really a just a pathetic piece in the Washington Post today.
+John Theune, newly elected Republican senator who defeated Puff Dashel, who has, again, really just a pathetic piece in the Washington Post today.

-And it was it was he was uh uh could it have been the same thing?
+And it was, it was, he was, could it have been the same thing?

-Voinovich was was it it was it a oh was it a confirmation of somebody?
+Voinovich was, was it, was it a, oh, was it a confirmation of somebody?

 Is it Bolton?

-It might have been it might have I might have been the Bolton nomination.
+It might have been, it might have, it might have been the Bolton nomination.

-John Thune had been as as reliable as everybody who campaigned for him and voted for him thought he would be.
+John Theon had been as reliable as everybody who campaigned for him and voted for him thought he would be.

 Close a military base in some Democrat state.

-Don't close a military base in one of your ally states, a new ally that you worked hard to get elected, why do this?
+Don't close a military base in one of your ally states, a new ally that you worked hard to get elected.

-Your commander in chief, you're the president of the United States, and and and so i i far from there being party unity or discipline here, uh more often that here the president's gone out and campaigned for Arlen Spector, and that had people, you know, scratching their heads, and now he's gonna go up campaign.
+And so far from there being party unity or discipline here, more often than here, the president's gone out and campaigned for Arlen Specter, and that had people scratching their heads.

-Lincoln Chafey, uh, that's got people scratching their heads.
+Lincoln Chafee, that's got people scratching their heads.

-Schwarzenegger's fit to be tied because the White House went out there on a fundraising trip right in the middle of his crunch time fundraising for his ballot initiatives out there, and it's one of the reasons Schwarzenegger said, all right, screw you, I'm gonna go to Democrat chief of staff.
+Schwarzenegger's fit to be tied because the White House went out there on a fundraising trip right in the middle of his crunch time fundraising for his ballot initiatives out there.

-So I don't disagree with the whole concept of party unity and and and party discipline, because it can work against you.
+So I don't disagree with the whole concept of party unity and party discipline because it can work against you.

-You know, I mean it it and you can you you count on loyalty and you get it, and if you don't end up noticing it and rewarding the people loyal to you, they're gonna strike back.
+And if you don't end up noticing it and rewarding the people loyal to you, they're going to strike back.

-Uh but the people we're talking about trying to hold in line are not the John Thewens.
+But the people we're talking about trying to hold in line are not the John Theones.

-If somebody could come up with a way, uh I the the example was given by Rick in Boston of Olympia Snow.
+If somebody could come up with a way, the example was given by Rick in Boston of Olympia Snow.

 She's on some important committee that she no doubt treasures.

-Or have have frist or somebody to Senate leadership say Senator Snow, if your sandbag is on this again, we are going to take your chairmanship away.
+Senator Snow, if you sandbag us on this again, we are going to take your chairmanship away.

 Well, you know what would happen?

-The biggest fire storm would erupt in the mainstream media because uh, of course the news would get out as it should, and the pressure would be brought to bear and news would be reported about Republicans as they they've now descended to subhuman levels.
+The biggest firestorm would erupt in the mainstream media because, of course, the news would get out as it should, and the pressure would be brought to bear and news would be reported about Republicans as they've now descended to subhuman levels.

-Even though Democrats, they you can go out and listen, get Doris Kearns Goodwin on a on any radio TV show, get her talking about LBJ.
+Even though Democrats, you can go out and listen, get Doris Kearns Goodwin on any radio TV show get her talking about LBJ.

-But there would be hell to pay if something like that happened on the uh on the Republican side.
+But there would be hell to pay if something like that happened on the Republican side.

-And I'm just telling you that experience is that when there's hell to pay in the media on the Republican side, there's a genuine general tent to uh uh uh tendency to cave in to the pressure being brought to bear by the Washington culture.
+And I'm just telling you that experience is that when there's hell to pay in the media on the Republican side, there's a genuine general tendency to cave in to the pressure being brought to bear by the Washington culture.

 So it's not that I'm opposed to party discipline.

-And I at this point am not certain that it would uh it would hold up if they uh if they did try it.
+And I, at this point, am not certain that it would hold up if they did try it.

 Let's take a brief time out.